 To prove disparate impact, it must be possible to show that the work practice affects older employees, and the practice must appear to be neutral but still have a negative impact on older workers.

-Have You Faced Age Discrimination at Work?
+Have You Faced Ageism at Your Place of Employment?

 The first is to document everything you believe is discriminatory.
 This includes saving company policy documents, emails (these can be especially valuable), noticeable or small changes in working conditions, and so on.